EpocDotFr/yatage/docs/player/run.rst

 If debug mode is enabled, debug actions are made available too (see :ref:`Debug mode` above).

-You can now continue to :doc:`playing`.
+You can now continue to :doc:`play`.